Seeed-Studio/wiki-documents/docs/BeagleV-Getting-Started.md

 #### Method 2: Using a USB to Serial Converter

 You can log in to Fedora OS using a **USB to Serial Converter**.
 Please follow the guide below.

+**Note:** After testing, we have found out that USB to serial converters with CP2102 chip works best with UART header on the 40-pin GPIO.

 ##### For Windows